Artist In Residence

 Wake Gallery - 18'x12' exhibition space for student and community exhibitions, shows change monthly

-Community Gallery – 40'x30' exhibition space for student and community exhibitions, shows change monthly
+Community Gallery – 40'x30' exhibition space for student and community exhibitions, shows change monthly.

 Financial Support

-LUX is committed to paying artists for their time.
-While there is the $120 a month materials stipend, $400 a month housing stipend, residents earn most of their money by teaching classes for the LUX, working in the gallery, and selling their work in our gallery shop.
 Residents are responsible for their own living expenses.
 LUX Center for the Arts offers no housing for residents, but there are many affordable housing options in our University Place/East Campus neighborhood.

-Income Range - Below is an explanation of expected income based on the number of hours per week worked.
-Residents can rely on having a guaranteed 15 paid hours of work each week when considering income.
-All residents are expected to teach a minimum of 1 class per week, but they can decide if they would like to take on additional hours.
-Additional teaching hours are almost always available.
-Opportunities to work in the gallery, shop or any other area in support of the LUX will be taken under consideration and paid at the same rate.
+All residents are expected to teach between 1 and 3 classes or workshops per week.
+We are committed to filling and running any class that is scheduled, but not all classes run as scheduled.
+Residents can decide if they would like to take additional hours beyond teaching.
+Opportunities to work in the gallery, shop or any other area in support of LUX will be taken into consideration and paid for at the same rate.
 Special events taking place seasonally, as well as hours in required meetings and supporting gallery shows for First Friday are also paid hours.

 Application Process

 Please apply through the online form which is linked below.
-Link will be available until April 10, 2024.
+Link will be available until April 7th, 2025.

 Fee: None – It does not cost anything to apply for this opportunity.
 All applicants will be considered.